 Benefits of Orthodontics

 The benefits are aplenty.
 They will not only correct your crooked teeth but they can also make your appearance pleasing and take care of your teeth so they can last a lifetime.
-A dentist who specializes in this field is called an orthodontist.
+A dental expert who spends significant time in this field is known as an orthodontist.
 He/she received additional years of education beyond his/her four years of attending dental school.
 If your current dentist is not an orthodontist, he/she may refer you to one if you need orthodontics.
 Your dentist can decide whether you need to wear braces, for instance, based on your medical and dental health history, as well as clinical examination, special x-rays, and dental photos.

 Who are Good Candidates for This Type of Treatment?

 Buck teeth or overbite is one of the signs that you need orthodontic treatment.
 This is where your upper front teeth stick out over your lower teeth.
 Underbite, on the other hand, is having a bulldog appearance.
 It is the opposite of overbite where your lower teeth are lying too far forward.
 Other conditions that may need orthodontic treatment will include crossbite, open bite, spacing, crowding, and misplaced midline.